RedisGraph/redisgraph-bulk-loader/README.md

     - `numeric`: an unquoted value that can be read as a floating-point or integer type.
     - `string`: any field that is either quote-interpolated or cannot be casted to a numeric or boolean type.
     - `NULL`: an empty field.
+- Default behaviour is to infer the property type, attempting to cast it to null, float, boolean or string in that order.
+- If explicit type is required, for example, if a value is "1234" and it must not be inferred into a float, you can use the option -f to specify the type explicitly for each row being imported.

 ### Label file format:
 - Each row must have the same number of fields.